b. 15/03/1897 3 Ramsay Place, Portobello, Edinburgh, Scotland. d. 02/02/1947 Birmingham.

 On 25th July 1929, HMS Devonshire was carrying out full calibre firing when at the first salvo there was a massive explosion in X turret, which blew off the turret roof.
 Marine Albert Streams was the only man in the gun turret not killed or badly wounded.
 He climbed to the top of the turret but, on looking down and seeing the conditions, he climbed back into the smoke and flames, notwithstanding the grave risk of further explosions.
 He then helped evacuate the dead and wounded; when all were removed, he collapsed.
 Anthony Cobham GC then took stretcher parties, including Niven, aft and ordered one crew to follow him and the other to rig hoses.
 On reaching the turret, they assisted the men who were on fire.
 Cobham and Niven did what they could for them and then went into the turret, where there was still a lot of cordite burning fiercely.

 Niven and Cobham were awarded the EGM, which was eventually exchanged for the new George Cross in 1940.
+He was married in 1939 in Birmingham to Rosie Magdalen Post.
 He was flown to London to receive his GC alongside Cobham in 1942.
 Niven died in Birmingham on 2nd February 1949 and is buried in an unmarked grave in Yardley Cemetery, Birmingham.
 His medals including his GC, 1914-15 Star, British War Medal 1914-20 and Victory Medal 1914-19 are privately held.

 BURIAL PLACE: YARDLEY CEMETERY, YARDLEY, BIRMINGHAM.